XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter2.md

 is that any number can be represented with only ones and zeros. or by a bunch of wires that are on or off.
 The more wires use, the larger the numbers you can store.

 With eight wires, you can store numbers between 0 and 255.
-That’s eight ones.
+That’s eight bits.

-## In most computer systems, a byte is a unit of data that is eight binary digits.
+## In most computer systems, a `byte` is a unit of data that is eight binary digits.

 <p align="center">
    Figure 6: Byte